 - Don’t solve the problem in bad feeling conditions.

-- Never journal in a state where you’re feeling sad, down, depressed.
+- Never journal when you’re feeling sad, down, or depressed.

 - Decide on a cool and positive situation.

 There isn’t going to be too pretty.
 It’s going to go down the rabbit hole of that path.
 You’re on doom and gloom lossless.
 So what you got to do first is you’ve got to get in a good state.
 You’ve got to feel positive, do something to move, and take a cold shower.
 It’s a great way to do it.

 Take a sauna, run, do jumping jacks, and jump on a trampoline, which gets you in a peak or a positive state.
 Then start going into the problem-solving state, the story you’re telling yourself, and the strategy.
 So with the state, we discussed that you’ve got to feel good to have good answers.